 - Refrigerate the anko thoroughly before you start so that it’s firm and easy to shape, soft room-temperature anko is likely to melt in your hands.

 - Remove the green stems of the strawberries, then wash and dry thoroughly with kitchen paper.
-If there is any water on the surface, the anko won’t stick!
+If there is any water droplets on the strawberries, the anko won’t adhere to the surface.

 - Roll the anko into 20g balls and store covered in the fridge until use.